 |Head Coach||Alejandro ‘Jandro’ Fernández-Valdés|

-Rogue has gone from strength-to-strength over the course of the season, finishing the Summer Split in first place with an impressive 13-5 record.
-The Worlds draw was not kind to Rogue, however, seeing the team placed in the same group as Chinese second seed JD Gaming and eventual champions Damwon.
+Rogue has gone from strength to strength over the course of the season, finishing the Summer Split’s regular season in first place with an impressive 13-5 record.
+The Worlds draw was not kind to Rogue, however, seeing the team placed in the same group as Chinese second seed JD Gaming and eventual champions DAMWON.
 Despite a valiant effort, Rogue’s first appearance at Worlds ended with a disappointing 1-5 record.

 Current Rogue roster: